-- The origin of the information center concept dates back to the announcement of IBM's Report Program Generator (RPG), circa 1960.
+- o The origin of the information center concept dates back to the announcement of IBM's Report Program Generator (RPG), circa 1960.
 The backlog of requests for data processing services has been a problem from the start of computers in business.
-The idea of RPG was to provide users with a simpleto-use, parameter-driven language by which they could produce ad hoc reports.
-The information systems (IS) departments would designate programmers to assist users with RPG. - As teleprocessing equipment became a standard interface between IS and users, and interactive systems software became available to facilitate timesharing, some users began developing on-line programs in languages such as APL and FORTRAN, under TSO.
-This type of user was normally found in engineering departments or in research and development. - The first actual information centers were set up in rooms located near the data center and equipped with several IBM 3270 display terminals and remote printers.
-The information center's staff assisted end users in obtaining access to specific mainframe-maintained data through query facilities and then assisted them in the use of analysis and reporting software tools.
+The idea of RPG was to provide the users with a simple-to-use, parameter-driven language by which they could produce ad hoc reports.
+The information system;(IS) departments would designate programms to assist the users in the use of RPG. - As the teleprocessing equipment become a standard interface between IS and the users, and interactive systems software became available to facilitate timesharing, some users began developing on-line programs in languages such as APL and FORTRAN, under TSO.
+These types of users were normally found in the engineering departments or in research and development. - o The first actual information centers were set up in rooms located near the data center and equipped with several IBM 3270 display terminals and remote printers.
+The information center's staff assisted the end users in obtaining access to specific mainframe maintained data through query facilities and then assisted them in the use of analysis and reporting software tools.